makoye224/makoye224/README.md

 ### Hi there 👋
 I'm Emmanuel Makoye, a driven software engineer with a zeal for crafting user-friendly web and app solutions.
-I'm currently pursuing a BSc. in Computer Science at Case Western Reserve University.
-I'm actively working on Sokoni, an e-commerce platform in Tanzania using React and Django, and developing an App for Neatify using Django and React Native.
-I've also crafted landing pages for Digital Lab and possess robust Java programming skills.
+I'm currently pursuing a BSc. in Computer Science at Case Western Reserve University, and my project experience includes:

+- Creating a full-stack e-commerce platform for Tanzanian entrepreneurs with React.js and Django.
+- Collaborating with a team of four to develop a comprehensive journaling platform, showcasing teamwork and Git/GitHub expertise.
+- Designing a website for Neatify, a Tanzanian cleaning service, with Next.js, Firebase, and Sanity for efficient customer engagement.
+- Developing a landing page for a digital lab company using React, CSS, HTML, and Amazon S3 for media hosting.

+I'm passionate about technology and excited to contribute to innovative projects and tackle new challenges in the field of software engineering.

 <!--
 **makoye224/makoye224** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.